ChangWan723/ChangWan723.github.io/_posts/CSLN/CleanCode/2023-10-29-Clean-Code-Structure.md

 ```

-In the procedure-oriented approach, **if we want to add new functionality** for all vehicles (e.g. to get the operation method of each vehicle), we just need to add a new function in `VehicleActions` class. **We don't need to modify any existing vehicle class**.
+In the procedure-oriented approach, **if we want to add new functionality** for all vehicles (e.g. to get the operation method of each vehicle), we just need to add a new function in `VehicleActions` class. **We don't need to modify any existing vehicle class**(Assuming that the data structure is complete).
 However, if we want to add a new vehicle, we have to change all the functions related to vehicles.

+> **Procedure-oriented approach** emphasises the procedure and **does not divide the functions (procedures) according to different classes (data structures)**.
+>
+> So it is easy to add new functions (procedures).
+But adding a new class (data structure) will be troublesome, because all functions (procedures) will be affected.
+{: .prompt-tip }

 **Object-oriented approach**:
 ```java